robinb242/nyt-react-search/client/README.md

-# nyt-react-search
-scrape of the New York Times buy subject and date
 ## NYT-React-Search
 This app scrapes the New York Times website for news stories.
 User can choose a search topic and a range of publication dates.
 User can also save articles of interest to read later.
 This app was developed using React.